 The COVID-19 pandemic has emphasized the role travellers play in the international spread of disease.
 We have a responsibility to sustain the health of our communities at home and those we are privileged to visit.
 Many healthcare systems continue to be overstretched in their response to COVID-19 and it’s important for us, as visitors, to do our best to avoid taking up healthcare resources that are already in short supply.

 Similar to our ecological footprint – the impact we have on natural resources – we also have a health footprint.
 Your health footprint is the amount of local health resources you use during your trip.
 Wherever we travel, we should strive to minimize our health footprint.

 There are two ways to minimize your health footprint: Being informed about health risks and being proactive about preventing them.

-To learn about the health risks at your destination, visit our country health advice for up-to-date information.
+Take the time to learn about health risks at your destination (some helpful resources are available here).
 It’s also important to speak to a healthcare practitioner, such as a travel medicine nurse or doctor, about your trip at least 6 weeks before you depart.

 Routine and travel immunizations

 Getting immunized against vaccine-preventable diseases is not only for your benefit, but also for the benefit of those you encounter abroad.
 If you are unsure about your routine and travel immunization status, check with your health practitioner.